|

 King Salmon

-King salmon fishing was poor to fair over the week.
-July is usually the slowest month for king salmon.
-There are good numbers of pink salmon at Point Pogibshi which can be challenging to target king salmon there.
-Try fishing deeper to avoid the pink salmon.
+King salmon fishing has also improved last week and should remain fair over the week, with some anglers reporting success in inner Kachemak Bay and around Bluff Point.
 Small troll herring or spoons behind a flasher is the most popular setup, but hootchies and tube flies will also produce fish.
 To find king salmon at any location, try setting the gear at different depths including mid-water column and 10 feet off the bottom.

 Emergency Orders

-Sport Fishing For King Salmon Closed in Upper Cook Inlet Salt Waters
+- King Salmon Restrictions in Cook Inlet Salt Waters

 For additional information, please contact the Homer ADF&G Office at 907-235-8191.